 Control (Sweden)

-Directed by Elin Övergaard, control explores the final moments in the relationship of two young women as one is desperate to cling to the love they thought existed between them, while the other searches for a way to escape.
+Directed by Elin Övergaard, Control explores the final moments of the relationship between two young women as one tries to cling to their love while the other searches for a way to escape.
 But, as sex becomes a vehicle of possible healing and hope for one, it reminds the other that physical pleasure and love do not always coexist. Övergaard’s short seven-minute feature perfectly captures the heat, emotion, and honesty surrounding the final moments of any relationship.
-Both women desperately trying to navigate the bridge between physical desire and emotional honesty as one opts to walk away, despite the hopes of the other.
+Here, both women desperately try to navigate the bridge between physical desire and emotional honesty, as one chooses to walk away, despite the other’s hopes.

 Honeymoon (UK)